 Compensation Figures

-You can take a look at some of these brackets below, but please note that the first entry is not from the JCG, and these amounts aren’t fixed.
+You can examine some of the brackets below.
+Please note that the first entry is not from the JCG and that none of the figures should be taken as a guarantee.

 What Else Can Council Compensation Payouts Include?

-You might also be eligible for special damages.
-Under this heading, you can recoup any financial losses that were caused by your injuries.
-For example, if you were left unable to work because of your injuries, special damages could cover your lost earnings.
+You may also be eligible for special damages if you can prove that your injuries led to financial losses.
+If you were left unable to work because of your injuries, for example, special damages could cover your loss of earnings.

-This heading can also help cover the cost of:
+This heading can also help recoup the cost of:

 - Prescriptions.